sajithnehru/notepad-plus-plus-tricks/README.md

   Inserting Text:
   &nbsp;&nbsp;&nbsp;&nbsp;Once you have multiple cursors, you can start typing, and the text will be inserted at all cursor positions simultaneously.

-4c.
-Column mode editing feature to insert numbers in a column:
-- Open your document in Notepad++.
-- Press and hold the Alt key.
-- While holding the Alt key, click and drag to create a vertical selection (also known as a column selection).
-This will create a rectangular selection area.
-- After making your selection, press Alt + C to open the "Column Editor" dialog.
-- In the "Column Editor" dialog, select "Number to Insert".
-- Set the parameters for your numbering (e.g., initial number, increase by, repeat).
-- Click "OK".

 That's it!!!